mrkaleArduinoLib/gbj_appthingsboard/README.md

 * The method `publishEvents()` is dedicated for telemetry data items of the device, which change occassionally and rarely.
 So that they are published individually at every change immediatelly by the multiple calls of the method [publishAttrib()](#publishAttrib).
 * The method `publishMeasures()` is dedicated for telemetry data items of the device, which change frequently, so that they have to by published periodically by either multiple calls of the method [publishMeasure()](#publishMeasure) or the single call of the method [publishMeasuresBatch()](#publishMeasuresBatch).
-* The method `publishAttribsStatic()` is dedicated for static client attributes of the device, which cannot be changed from IoT platform by RPC, but they are set at compile or boot time of the device.
+* The method `publishAttribsStatic()` is dedicated for static client attributes of the device, which cannot be changed from IoT platform by <abbr title="Remote Procedure Call">RPC</abbr>, but they are set at compile or boot time of the device.
 So that they are published just once by either multiple calls of the method [publishAttrib()](#publishAttrib) or the single call of the method [publishAttribsBatch()](#p.ublishAttribsBatch ).
 * The method `publishAttribsDynamic()` is dedicated for dynamic client attributes of the device, which change occassionally and rarely.
 So that they are published individually at every change immediatelly by the multiple calls of the method [publishAttrib()](#publishAttrib).

 #### Syntax